INTERNATIONAL STUDY PROGRAM PHUKET

 Q: Do I need to participate in the orientation days?
 A: Yes, the orientation days are mandatory and you get plenty of useful information.

 Q: Will I wear a school uniform?
 A: Yes.
 The upper part is a white-collar shirt.
 Women wear a black skirt and men wear black trousers.
-Students have told us that they got used to wearing it quickly, and that it’s very practical – you’re spared the trouble of choosing suitable clothes in the morning!
+Students have told us that they got used to wearing it quickly and that it’s convenient – you’re spared the trouble of choosing suitable clothes in the morning!

 Q: What is the correct type of visa for studying in Thailand?
 A: It’s called “Non-immigrant visa ED”.

 Q: When can I apply for my visa?
 A: After you have received your official acceptance letter.
 What happens at the latest one month before the semester starts, but it can be even earlier.
 The visa process often takes only 4-5 working days.
 Read our general visa instructions here.

 Q: How can I find suitable accommodation options?
 A: Read our accommodation tips for Phuket here.
 We will also send you our Asia Exchange Guide with additional tips.

 Q: Should I book accommodation in advance or after arriving in Phuket?
 A: It is completely up to you.
 Most students prefer checking the long-term accommodation options in person after arrival.

 Q: Do I need an International Driver’s License for driving a scooter in Phuket?
 A: Yes, or you can get a local driver’s license.
 However, acquiring an International Driver’s License in advance is recommended.